Sweet Bird of Youth (1989 film): Production

 Stephen Farber of The New York Times wrote, "In doing his adaptation, Mr. Lambert made some radical simplifications, reducing the Boss Finley story to a bare minimum."
 Sweet Bird of Youth, "like many other Williams plays, was rewritten several times by the playwright, and Mr. Lambert consulted the different versions that still exist," Farber wrote.
 The castration in the play, which was removed from the 1962 film adaptation, is included in the 1989 TV movie adaptation.
 "In some ways," Farber wrote, "the television film is bolder than the 1962 movie version of the play, which starred Geraldine Page and Paul Newman in the roles they had also created on Broadway.
 Because of censorship at the time, Richard Brooks, the writer-director, could not suggest the castration and was forced instead to end the film with Chance brutally beaten. ...
 Like the stage version, the TV film will not actually show the castration, but there will be a few clear references to the intention of emasculating Chance."

 Filming took place in Upland, California.
 On May 11 and 12, 1989, vintage convertibles with Florida license plates drove through downtown Upland as cameras rolled.
 The interior of the Sea Cove bar was used as was the former Atwood's Department Store.
 A political rally was shot at the gazebo.

 This was Elizabeth Taylor's fourth role in a Tennessee Williams adaptation.

-Rip Torn, who had already played Chance Wayne in the original 1959 Broadway production and Thomas J. Finley, Jr. in the 1962 film adaptation, was cast as a third character, Boss Finley, for the 1989 TV movie adaptation.
-His scenes were filmed separately from scenes with Elizabeth Taylor and Mark Harmon, so he didn't get to see much of them.
-This differs from the play, in which the Princess and Boss are involved in one scene together.
+Rip Torn, who had already played Chance Wayne in the original 1959 Broadway production and Thomas J. Finley, Jr. in the 1962 film adaptation, was cast as a third character, Thomas "Boss" Finley, for the 1989 TV movie adaptation.
+His scenes were filmed separately from scenes with Taylor and Mark Harmon, so he didn't get to see much of them.
+This differs from the play, in which the Princess Kosmonopolis and Boss are involved in one scene together.
 "On stage, when we did it, the Princess comes on during the political rally downstairs when the Boss is doing his thing," said Torn.
 "She drives by in her convertible."